MicrosoftDocs/customer-insights/ci-docs/data-sources-single.md

 # Get started with Customer Insights using a single data source

 Dynamics 365 Customer Insights provides ingestion of a single data source to get you up and running quickly.
 Provide your own data in a .csv file or choose sample data.
+Customer Insights uploads and unifies the data creating a customer profile, and then automatically generates insights on the data.

 ## Prerequisites